-1. Subjects in Which the Degree May be Awarded; Award of Degree with Distinction or Merit, or Honours consisting of such courses from the schedule to the regulations for the Degree of Bachelor of Science as may be required by the Dean of Postgraduate Studies; or
+Subjects in Which the Degree May be Awarded; Award of Degree with Distinction or Merit, or Honours

 - (a) The subjects for the Degree of Master of Science are those listed in Schedule 1 to these Regulations. - (b) The Degree of Master of Science may be awarded with Distinction or Merit provided that the additional requirements of Regulation 14 are met. - (c) The Degree of Master of Science may be awarded with Honours provided that the additional requirements of Regulation 15 are met.